Research Centers and Institutes

 A.J.
 Drexel Plasma Institute (DPI)

 The Drexel Plasma Institute was formed in 2002 to stimulate and coordinate research projects related to plasma and other modern high energy engineering techniques.
-The DPI is an active multidisciplinary organization involving 23 faculty members from six engineering departments working in close collaboration with School of Biomedical Engineering, College of Arts and Sciences and College of Nursing and Health Professions.
+The DPI is an active multidisciplinary organization involving 23 faculty members from all engineering departments working in close collaboration with School of Biomedical Engineering, College of Arts and Sciences, College of Nursing and Health Professions, and College of Medicine.

 Center for Electric Power Engineering